oyarsa/graphmind/src/paper_hypergraph/s2orc/README.md

 has to download 250 GB of data, and `process_s2orc.py` has to extract 1 TB of data to memory (one file at a time) and extract the relevant information from it.

+You can also run `preprocess.py` to run all the scripts in order, but I recommend running them separately.

 The scripts need an API key.
 You can obtain one from the [Semantic Scholar website](https://www.semanticscholar.org/product/api#api-key-form).
 The scripts require the key to either be in the `SEMANTIC_SCHOLAR_API_KEY` environment variable or passed